Rokasl/CS408_project/report/source/12_chapter_5.md

 * **"operator"** - Means top level function, mode is constructed from an operator depending on "fun.operator" value which is an index for operators array.

-* **"atom"** - Applications of atoms mean a command is initiated, so mode with command tag and command value must be created.
+* **"atom"** - Applications of atoms mean a command is initiated; mode with command tag and command value should be created.
 It, also keeps the arguments and creates a "callback" value to be able to restore the stack successfully after finding required command in the stack.
 Thus new mode looks like this:

 ```javascript